selabs-ur1/VV-ESIR-TP1/answers.md

 ## 1.1.
 Description of the bug

 Crowdstrike company is one of the leader to help companies to prevent security breaches.
-This bug was due to an update that installed a software onto the core Windows operating system on the 19th of July 2024.
+This bug was due to an update being pushed without any verication on every Windows operating system where Crowdstrike was installed on the 19th of July 2024.
+As Crowdstrike has access to the kernel, the damages were critical.

 ## 1.2.
 Manifested failures